Syedaaneesa/sara-sota/README.md

 ---

 ## 💡 Project Overview
-Sarasota Exotic Vault — a sleek, high-performance website crafted to reflect the luxury, prestige, and exclusivity of elite automotive brands.
-It delivers a seamless and intuitive experience for users exploring premium exotic vehicles.
+Sarasota Exotic Vault — a modern, high-performance website built to showcase the luxury, elegance, and exclusivity of top-tier automotive brands.
+It provides a smooth, intuitive experience for users exploring premium exotic cars.
 - Advanced **WordPress customization**
 - **Elementor Pro**-based responsive design
 - Strong focus on **UI/UX and performance**